ManishTayde9370/Rivaayaat/SETUP-GUIDE.md

 ---

-**🎉 Your Rivaayat e-commerce platform should now be fully functional!**
+**🎉 Your Rivaayaat e-commerce platform should now be fully functional!**